acco/eredis/README.md

 TLS support and TCP error handling corrections.
 See [CHANGELOG.md](CHANGELOG.md) for details.

-Note: This client connects to a standalone Redis node.
+Note: This client connects to a standalone Redis node/sentinel cluster.
 For *Redis Cluster*, you need [eredis_cluster](https://github.com/Nordix/eredis_cluster) or [ecredis](https://github.com/HalloAppInc/ecredis).